-The compensation committee comprises of 3 members headed by the CEO.
-Other members of the committee is Mr. Fazle Karim Murad, EVP and Head of Business (CC) and Mr. Salah Uddin Pallab, Assistant Vice President, Human Resource Management.
+The compensation committee comprises of 2 members headed by the CEO.
+Other member of the committee is Mr. Salah Uddin Pallab, Assistant Vice President and Head of Human Resource Management.

 ACTIVITIES OF THE MANAGEMENT COMPENSATION COMMITTEE

 The Management compensation committee activities during the year under review as under: